 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-Excellent play value to me means that the toy ignites the child’s imagination and/or works on an important developmental skill.
-A great toy can be used in 1000’s of different ways.
-Great toys last through not just one child but several.
-Great toys allow several children to play with them all at once.
+A great toy ignites the child’s imagination and/or works on an important developmental skill.
+An excellent toy can be used in thousands of different ways, allowing the child’s imagination to go wild.
+Great toys last through not just one child, but several.
+Excellent toys often come in sets that can be made larger over time, allowing several children to play with them all at once.

-As early as one years old my children had Duplo.
+As early as one year old, my children had Duplo.
 We made towers from it that they loved to knock over.
-As time went on the building got more complex until my daughter at 11 made a whole Christmas display out of our rather large collection of Duplo.
+As time went on, they still didn’t stop playing with Duplo; instead, the building got more complex until my daughter at 11 made a Christmas display out of our rather large collection of Duplo.

-As they grow older you are going to want to add in regular sized Lego.
-My boys for years loved getting new Lego sets for Christmas first making it according to directions then coming up with their own inventions.
-My daughter has loved it as well.
+As they grow older, you are going to want to start a collection of regular-sized Lego.
+My boys for years loved getting new Lego sets for Christmas and first building the set according to directions, then coming up with their inventions.
+My daughter has enjoyed it as well.

 4. Tinker Toys

-From props for imagination play, (lollipops for the candy store) to huge towers, Tinker toys provide hours of playtime.
+From props for imagination play (lollipops for the candy store), to massive towers, Tinker toys provide hours of playtime.

-Plastic animal and dinosaur sets are one toy where I didn’t really favor any particular brand.
-In fact some of the ones that are still ticking in our home after years of play are $1 store purchases.
-Still inspect the toy carefully to make sure it will stand up to rough play.
-You want to make sure it doesn’t have rough plastic edges, and that the animals can actually stand up on their own.
-If they are hollow is there a way the water can be drained from them when they end up in the bath.
-My son when he got big enough not to swallow small pieces loved these miniature animal sets by TOOB, great quality.
+Still, scrutinize the toy to make sure it will stand up to rough play.
+You want to make sure it doesn’t have sharp plastic edges and that the animals can stand up on their own.
+If they are hollow, is there a way the water can be drained from them when they end up in the bath?

 You can make a wooden block set yourself if you are handy.
 If not, there are many great sets available on the market, including this one by Melissa & Doug.